Fast MLE Computation for the Dirichlet Multinomial

 In this form, only one term involves the data.
 This term is called the \textit{sufficient statistic} and will be set as the vector $\mathbf{v}$.
 The sufficient statistic can be computed with one pass through the data.

-The distinction separating the Dirichlet and the Dirichlet multinomial cases is that the Dirichlet case has a sufficient statistic of constant dimension.
-In fact, this is true of all exponential distributions\cite[pg 116]{robert}.
+The distinction separating the Dirichlet and the Dirichlet-multinomial cases is that the Dirichlet case has a sufficient statistic of constant dimension.
+In fact, this is true for all families of exponential distributions\cite[pg 116]{robert}.
 The function to maximize now looks like this:

 In order to use the Newton-Raphson method, we need to compute the gradient vector $\mathbf{g}$ and the Hessian matrix $H$.
 The formula for a single step is as follows:

 The values for $H$ and $\mathbf{g}$ also require only the vector $\mathbf{v}$, and not the full dataset.